CS-Labs/Project_Euler/README.md

 Disclaimer: I solve these problems to learn new languages for fun so my answers might not always follow the best practices of the languages I am writting.

-Current languages: Java, Python, C++, Haskell, Racket
+Current languages: Java, Python, C++, Haskell, Racket, C

 Total number of problems solved: **14**